JoshLoecker/MAPT/README.md

     cutadapt_trim_error_rate=0.15  # default value of 0.15
     cutadapt_trim_three_prime_adapter=""
     cutadapt_trim_five_prime_adapter=""
-    nanofilt_filtering_min=1000  # default value of 1000
+    cluster_cutoff=3  # Clusters with this many reads OR GREATER are kept.
+Clusters with fewer are moved to /results/.temp/TooFewReadsInCluster nanofilt_filtering_min=1000  # default value of 1000
     nanofilt_filtering_max=2000  # default value of 2000